BitcoinDesign/Meta/Bitcoin-Design-Crits.md

 2. A product is selected for the next upcoming Bitcoin Design Crit call by members of the community.

-3. Product designers interested in reviewing jump into a collaborative Figma file where they crit the product page or section submitted **PRIOR** to the Bitcoin Desisgn Crit call.
-This will all be public and open for anyone to view in classic open-source fashion.
+3. Product designers interested in reviewing jump into a collaborative Figma file **PRIOR** to call, where they crit the product page or section submitted.
+This will all be public and open for anyone to view, in classic open-source fashion.

 4. Product designers who crit the product present their feedback to the product team in the scheduled Bitcoin Design Crit call which happen Thursdays at 2:00PM UTC.